 TERM

-This Agreement is effective July 1, 202 and ends on June 30, 20.
-The Agreement automatically renews for subsequent five-year terms unless either Party provides written notice to the other Party of the intent not to renew this Agreement thirty (30) calendar days prior to the end of the current Term.
+This Agreement is effective July 1, 2025 and ends on June 30, 2030.
+The Agreement automatically renews for subsequent five-year terms unless either Party provides written notice to the other Party of the intent not to renew this Agreement at least thirty (30) calendar days prior to the end of the current Term.

-The Parties agree that nothing in this section will prohibit the Parties from agreeing to a term within a Scope of Work that is different from the term that is provided in this section so long as the term in a Scope of Work begins and ends within the term established under this section.

-STATEMENT OF WORK

-Agreement
+Service Level Agreement Term

+The term of any Service Level Agreements (SLAs) established under this Agreement must begin and end within the current Term dates as identified under this Section, or any future amendment.

+SERVICE LEVEL AGREEMENTS

+HCA will develop and issue individual SLAs detailing the deliverables, tasks, budget, funding source(s), and any specifically applicable federal and/or state requirements, as needed, for the Services as outlined in this Agreement.
+Any SLA issued must be signed by an Authorized Representative of each party prior to work commencing.
+Once executed, SLAs are incorporated into the Agreement.
+Any reference to “Agreement” includes executed SLAs.

+No SLA shall exceed the current Agreement end date.

+Work performed without an SLA or amendment signed by an Authorized Representative of both parties will be at the sole risk of the Tribe.
+HCA will not pay any costs incurred under an SLA until the SLA or any subsequent amendment(s) is fully executed.

+Each SLA shall form an agreement separate from all other SLAs and each SLA shall be governed by the overarching terms and conditions of this Agreement and is incorporated herein by this reference.

+A template SLA is incorporated herein by reference as Exhibit A, Service Level Agreement Template.

+ANNUAL TRIBAL PLAN

-The annual Tribal Plan (Tribal Plan) outlines the mental health promotion, prevention, treatment, and recovery support services the Sovereign Nation will perform under this Agreement, and as described in the Budget.
-SovereignSNAPTribal Plan shall be submitted annually and include a narrative statement summarizing the Sovereign Nation’s planned programs and strategies, and a budget which identifies the cost of each.
+The annual Tribal Plan (Tribal Plan) outlines the behavioral health services the Sovereign Nation will perform under this Agreement, and as described in each applicable SLA..
+Each SLA will indicate if the Sovereign Nation needs to update their SNA Tribal Plan.

+Tribal Plan shall be submitted annually and include a narrative statement summarizing the Sovereign Nation’s planned programs and strategies, and a budget which identifies the cost of each.
 The submitted budget must align with the category amounts in the Budget.

 Tribal Plan Submission Process

-The Sovereign Nation must develop and submit to HCA via email, no later than April 1 prior to each state fiscal year, an Tribal Plan as outlined here, using the HCA provided templates and instructions including.
+The Sovereign Nation must develop and submit to the HCA Agreement Manager via email, an Annual Tribal Plan as outlined here, using the templates and instructions provided here: Indian Nation agreements (INA) and scope of work for behavioral health services | Washington State Health Care Authority.

 No more than twenty-one (21) calendar days following submission, HCA will respond to the Sovereign Nation via email with either a request for specific modifications to the Tribal Plan, or acceptance of the submitted Tribal Plan.